 Autism and Applied Behavior Analysis (ABA) therapy

-In order for a child or youth to be eligible for ABA therapy through Apple Health/Medicaid, a recognized Centers of Excellence (COE) must conduct a comprehensive evaluation, and write an order for Applied Behavior Analysis therapy.
+In order for a client to be eligible for ABA therapy through Apple Health (Medicaid), a recognized Centers of Excellence (COE) must conduct a comprehensive evaluation, and write an order for Applied Behavior Analysis therapy.

-If the COE determines that the child meets medical necessity for ABA services, they will provide the family with a copy of their comprehensive evaluation, recommendations, and order for ABA treatment.
-The family is encouraged to contact all of the Medicaid-enrolled ABA providers in their area to be added to the waiting lists.
+If the COE determines that the client meets medical necessity for ABA services, they will provide the client, caregiver, or family with a copy of their comprehensive evaluation, recommendations, and order for ABA treatment.
+The client, caregiver, or family is encouraged to contact all of the Medicaid-enrolled ABA providers in their area to be added to the waiting lists.
 ABA providers require a copy of the COE evaluation and order to ensure clients have completed phase one of the ABA pathway to care.